lovelinuxalot/nomad-test/README.md

 #### Running jobs from the UI

-1. A single example application is only included with this demo: [`hello-world-docker.nomad`](nomad_jobs/hello-world-docker.nomad)
+1. A single example application is only included with this demo: [`hello-world-docker.nomad`](nomad_jobs/hello-world-docker.nomad).
+So you can use the same one with different job names.
 2. Go to http://nomad.test/ui/jobs/run
 3. Copy and paste the job content into the editor.
 Change the name of the service to have a different job name and click "Plan".
 4. Nomad performs a syntax check by dry-running the job on the scheduler without applying the changes yet.
 If you change settings in your job file later on, this step will also show a diff of all the changes (e.g. number of instances):